adamlwgriffiths/CCMenuAlignment/README.md

 Features
 -------------

-   * Decorates CCMenu with 2 new functions which provide left and right alignment of CCMenu items.
+   * Decorates CCMenu and CCMenuAdvanced with new functions.
+   * Provide left and right alignment of menu or its items.
+   * Provides vertical alignment relative to menus position instead of existing 'expand in all directions' behavior.
    * Does not interfere with existing alignment functions.